Get Your Workplace involved in Walk for Autism this May!

 Meet Cushman & Wakefield

-In 2024, global real estate leader Cushman & Wakefield joined thousands of Australians in the Walk for Autism, walking 7,000 steps a day throughout May.
+Back in 2024, global real estate leader Cushman & Wakefield joined thousands of Australians in the Walk for Autism, walking 7,000 steps a day throughout May.

 Anna Town, Head of Business Development Services at Cushman & Wakefield, highlighted that participating in Walk for Autism was a powerful way to support employees, contractors, clients, and families on the autism spectrum.
 “With 1 in 40 people now estimated to be on the autism spectrum, this highlights how common neurodiversity is and the need for better understanding and support for the 675,000 Australians affected,” said Anna.